Dr Matthew Buican

 Email: email@example.comTelephone: 020 7882 3462Room Number: G. O. Jones Building, Room 601

 I am a theoretical physicist.
 I received my AB in Physics from Harvard University and my PhD in Physics from Princeton University.
-I was a postdoc at CERN, Rutgers University, and The University of Chicago before joining the academic staff at QMUL.
+I was a postdoc at CERN, Rutgers University, and The University of Chicago before joining the faculty at QMUL.

-I have also supervised 4 MSci projects, 1MSc project, and 4 BSci projects.
+I have also supervised 6 MSci projects, 1MSc project, 4 BSci projects, and 1 Euromasters project.
 The general area of study is the physics of anyons and emergent phenomena.
-I am also supervising a Euromasters project this coming year.
+I am also supervising a Euromasters project and 2 BSci projects this year.

 • Various aspects of boundary conformal field theory (BCFT) and CFTs with defects.
 I have organized several workshops on these topics: a 2017 workshop at Chicheley Hall sponsored by the Royal Society, a 2019 workshop at the Perimeter Institute.
-I am also organizing an upcoming workshop in 2021 at the MITP in Mainz.
+I also organized a workshop in 2021 at the MITP in Mainz.

 • Non-perturbative aspects of Superconformal Field Theories (SCFTs) and Supersymmetric Renormalization Group flows in various dimensions

 • Conformal manifolds and exactly marginal deformations of SCFTs